HaakonFlaaronning/StockAnalysis/README.md

 Stock data were fetched from the API of Financial Modelling Prep: https://financialmodelingprep.com/developer/docs

-The data is stored in my local PostgreSQL database - a copy of the database can be found in the DatabaseBacup folder.
+The data is stored in my local PostgreSQL database.
+A copy of the database can be given upon request.

-The website is set up using React JS with Express JS backend connected to a PostgreSQL database.
+The website is set up using React JS with Express JS backend connected to the PostgreSQL database.

 ## Overview of indicators and average returns
 Combination of indicators can be selected by the tab at the top.